TheCoolBlackCat/PICFINDER/README.md

 # PICFINDER
-Simple Python 3 command line (partial GUI) application to find all pictures in a directory and its subdirectories
+Python 3 command line (partial GUI) application to find all pictures in a directory and its subdirectories

 ## Install
 1. Install [dependencies](#dependencies)